- Dec 27, 2016

 The simple (yet effective) contact page aside, each of the social media icons provides the prospective client with a means of getting in touch.
 While you shouldn’t necessarily choose to be active on a plethora of social media networks, the more means of contact you have, the fewer barriers there are in place between you and your next client.

 Adding a contact form to your portfolio is a relatively straightforward affair.
-Most platforms provide you with tools to do so, but if you’re looking for a universal solution, we recommend 123 Contact Form.
+Most platforms provide you with tools to do so, but if you’re looking for a universal solution, we recommend 123 Form Builder.
 All you need to do is generate a form and copy some HTML code into your site to get yours up and running.
 As for social media, AddThis enables you to add social follow buttons to your website using a similar process.

 3. Straightforward Service and Pricing Details